Facebook bans QAnon conspiracy theory groups amid misinformation surge | DW | 06.10.2020

 Read more: Why the QAnon conspiracy theory is gaining popularity

-The QAnon movement, born and bred on the Internet, baselessly claims that an international pedophile elite have been secretly abducting and sexually abusing children, and harvesting their blood to make a youth serum.
+The QAnon movement, born and bred on the Internet, falsely claims that the world is run by an international pedophile elite who are running a global child trafficking ring.

-According to the theory, this global cabal includes the likes of Hillary Clinton and US investor George Soros, who are using this drug to control the world.
+QAnon supporters also believe that this circle of elites — which includes celebrities and left-leaning political figures — make up the so-called deep state, a form of secret government.
+They also claim that these figures are attempting to overthrow US President Donald Trump, who is seen as a savior figure.

-QAnon supporters think that these figures are part of a sort of secret government, the so-called deep state, controlling US and world politics.
-US President Donald Trump is seen as a savior, bent on fighting this evil "deep state."
+The movement also overlaps with several other conspiracy myths and mixes its core tenant with long-running theories about vaccines and 5G mobile technology.